Time to get social?

 A solid presence on the right social network – whether it’s Facebook, Twitter, or LinkedIn, is an incredible way to boost your credibility, strengthen connections with your target market, and even make additional sales.
 You can use LinkedIn to establish thought leadership, Twitter to drive traffic, or Facebook to enthuse your followers.
 The one thing you can’t do is take a “set it and forget it” approach to social media marketing.

 Social media isn’t just about turning up on the right channels.
 If you want your campaign to work, then you need to connect with people, post great content, and maintain a community.
+You may check some of the private Instagram profiles who are in the top positions and certainly maintain a relationship with their community.

 Unfortunately, studies show that the vast majority of brands (95%) are stuck in “broadcast” mode.
 In other words, they’re just speaking “at” their audience, rather than communicating with them.
 This unfortunate statistic is backed by an analysis of 85 Fortune 1000 companies, which found that only 2% of brands consistently respond to user posts.